 - Patreon Exclusive Materials and Tutorials - As a thank you to our patrons on Patreon, who are helping support our site and helping us to pay off our debt, patrons will get access to the video tutorials we have created along the way as we are learning to create a side income with the blog.
 We will cover a wide range of topics including: Affiliate Programs, Avoiding Scams, Increasing your Instagram Following, Marketing... etc. We kicked off our first video tutorial in December 2017.
 Become a Patron to gain access to our video tutorials.
 You can gain access for only $3 a month.

-If you'd like to stay up to date with when we post new content on optimizing and monetizing your blog, subscribe below and we will make sure to let you know when we release new material.
+If you'd like to stay up to date with when we post new content, subscribe to our newsletter below and we will make sure to let you know when we release new material.

 These reports will be posted monthly and will not only detail our financial and blog traffic story, but also what we are learning and how we are growing in our own voice and endeavors.